 I’ve illustrated our dimensions below as a guide to help you find your own.
 Everyone’s situation will be different so I’ll walk you through some of the considerations we had keep in mind when Hubs built this.
 You will essentially be building a box with shelves mounted in between at whatever height you determine is best for the things you want to store.

 Prep Work and Steps

-You’ll need to determine the type of gliding hardware you want before you start to build the box because you’ll need to know what clearance you’re dealing with – which will determine the finished size of your box.
-I also didn’t want to put any hardware onto the front to draw attention to the cabinet, so we purchased the type of hardware that you can simply push on to click it open and closed.
+We didn’t want hardware onto the front to draw attention to the cabinet.
+So we purchased the type of hardware that you can simply push on to click it open and closed.

 2. Remove the filler strip you currently have in place.
-Once the filler strip was removed, Hubs was able to determine the width and height of the gap and calculate the measurements for the size of the box we would need for the pullout.
+Once the filler strip is removed, Hubs could measure the width and height of the gap to determine the size of the box for the pullout.
 Sorry for the blurry picture; we did this project long before I started blogging so it was never properly documented!

 An important factor is the spacing between the rods.
 Since we knew we wanted to store plastic containers, we dry fitted them in place so we could see what the best width for the rods would be.
 Our rods are spaced 5” on centre – any smaller and we wouldn’t have been able to fit our containers between the rods on the shelf!

 4. Attach sliding mechanism.
 Once the box is complete, add your sliding drawer hardware.
 We weren’t exactly sure how to line up and mount the hardware, but we did it with not too much trial and error.
 Test it out to make sure it glides in and out properly before mounting the door front.